stevensaxt/blog-posts/2016-03-08-Ukah-A Regatta Is a Boat Race.md

 ![Regatta Results](KHEDIVAL3.png)

-The Ananke, a private-owned craft favored by the newspaper to win the race in its class, could not withstand the wind and
+The Ananke, a privately owned craft favored by the newspaper to win the race in its class, could not withstand the wind and
 waters that day, and had to forfeit the race.